nocholla/TopRatedMovies/README.md

 14. Wait for build to complete.
 15. If successful, APK will be installed on Android Phone or Android Studio Emulator for App to be tested.

+# Libraries
+The libraries used in the 'Top Rated Movies' App are as follows:
+1. Retrofit
+2. GSON
+3. Butterknife
+4. Picasso
+5. RecyclerView
+6. CardView
+7. CircleImageView

 # Movies API
 1. BASE URL http://api.themoviedb.org/3/
 2. MOVIE API KEY 06b3e2bcc5baf7b7cc892a9404d7af85